 The Rayonier Inc. Excess Savings and Deferred Compensation Plan is intended to provide employees with contributions lost due to IRS limitations placed on defined contribution plans (401(k)).
 The plan provides for participation in an Excess Savings feature at a \$220,000 base salary threshold, as well as an Excess Base Salary Deferral and Annual Bonus Deferral feature at a \$170,000 base salary threshold.
-The Company contributes up to 3.6 percent of total base salary (reduced by the regular matching contributions made under the 401(k) plan).
+The Company contributes up to 3.6% of total base salary (reduced by the regular matching contributions made under the 401(k) plan).
 Excess Savings account balances earn a rate of return equal to 120% of the long-term Applicable Federal Rate (adjusted monthly).
-Excess Base Salary and Annual Bonus Deferral account balances earn a rate of return equal to the rate of return of 10-Year Treasury Notes (adjusted weekly) plus 1.5 percent.
+Excess Base Salary and Annual Bonus Deferral account balances earn a rate of return equal to the rate of return of 10-Year Treasury Notes (adjusted weekly) plus 1.5%.
 Excess Savings participants may elect to receive a lump sum or annual installments upon termination of employment.
-Excess Base Salary Deferral and Annual Bonus Deferral participants may elect to receive a lump sum or annual installments not to exceed fifteen years upon termination of employment or a specific date.
+Excess Base Salary Deferral and Annual Bonus Deferral participants may elect to receive a lump sum or annual installments of return equal to receive a lump sum or annual installments of a specific date.